Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Conclusion

 \section{Conclusion}

 We simulated the purging process in the PECVD chamber using OpInf ROMs, which leverage a data-driven approach to model dynamical systems with complex multiscale and nonlinear behavior.
 The OpInf framework interpolated between nine ROMs constructed using different argon flow rates at the inlet and outlet pressures in the purging process.
 This enabled the prediction of the system's behavior for 16 unseen parameter combinations.
 The OpInf ROMs maintained high predictive accuracy for the pressure and temperature across the entire spatiotemporal domain.
-While velocity predictions showed relatively higher errors, particularly near the wafer edge, the ROM captured critical flow dynamics in the wafer center region, which is essential for particle contamination control.
+While velocity predictions showed relatively higher errors near the wafer edge, the ROM captured critical flow dynamics in the wafer center region, which is sensitive to particle contamination.
 In general, the parametric OpInf ROMs showed good predictive accuracy across 25 parameter combinations, with a maximum error of 9.32\%.
-Notably, this approach substantially lowered computational costs, achieving a 142-fold speedup in online computations compared to the FOM CFD simulation.
-We selected a low training-to-testing ratio to demonstrate the predictive accuracy of the interpolatory OpInf ROM (see Figure~\ref{fig:dataset_selection}).
-However, using a more conventional ratio, e.g., 20 training and five testing datasets, would enhance the results further.
-This fast and accurate predictive model for the flow field in the PECVD purging process enables the prediction of particle movement within the PECVD chamber, making it a useful tool for particle contamination control.
+This approach substantially lowered computational costs, achieving a 142-fold speedup in online computations compared to the FOM CFD simulation.
+Overall, this fast and accurate predictive model for the flow field in the PECVD purging process enables the prediction of particle movement within the PECVD chamber, making it a useful tool for particle contamination control.
 This capability will be particularly crucial in the fast-paced and precision-driven semiconductor manufacturing environment.

-Future work could explore developing models that predict particle behavior based on the flow field predictions from parametric OpInf ROMs, which would enable the simulation of particle contamination dynamics.
-Additionally, matching the numerical predictions of particle behavior with particle measurement data from the PECVD chamber would further improve predictive accuracy.